 At Boords, we love literary devices and we can't stand loose ends.
 So if you're looking for someone to help with your next epilogue, look no further.

-Boords is the online storyboarding app for creative professionals.
-Simplify your pre-production process with storyboards, scripts, and animatics – then gather feedback – all in one place.
+Boords is storyboarding & animatic software for modern video teams.
+We'll help you simplify your pre-production process with storyboards, scripts, and animatics – then gather feedback – all in one place.
 Creating storyboards (and epilogues) has never been simpler.